alsitebro/Avo-AspNet-Identity-MongoDB/README.md

         * IUserPasswordStore<TUser, string>
         * IUserLockoutStore<TUser, string>
         * IUserTwoFactorStore<TUser, string>
-	* UserStore constructor requires an instance of IMongoCollection<TUser>.
-This approach was chosen to allow flexibility and configurability.
     * UserClaimStore<TUser> which inherits UserStore<TUser> and implements IUserClaimStore<TUser>.
 Suitable for use with claims-based identity
     * UserRoleStore<TUser> which inherits UserStore<TUser> and implements IUserRoleStore<TUser>.
 Suitable for use with roles-based identity.